- The internet and self-serve platforms have levelled the playing field and made it possible for small businesses to compete with the big guys.

 There simply has never has existed a time where you can pinpoint with such accuracy your ideal client avatar or target market and get your offer in front of them, quickly.

-Let’s discuss the platforms that are available to you to advertise through, their primary use, their approximate price range, pros and cons, and how you can exploit them to build your list and increase your profits.
+Let’s discuss the advertising platforms that are available to you through their primary use, their approximate price range, pros and cons, and how you can exploit them to build your list and increase your profits.

 Let’s start with Google.
 You have used Google at some point and know that the first four search results are targeted ads followed by the actual organic search results.
 Google search ads are used to acquire clients when they are in a hyper buying state and need of your service.
 The ads are targeting you based on the keywords or phrase you used, make sure you target buying key phrases.